Skip to content

 The traditional solutions all have trade-offs:

-• Reverse proxy + dynamic DNS — Requires a public IP (CGNAT breaks this), needs cert management, exposes your home IP
+• Reverse proxy plus dynamic DNS.
+Requires a public IP (CGNAT breaks this), needs cert management, exposes your home IP.

-• Cloudflare Tunnel — Good option, but requires a Cloudflare account, custom domain, and YAML config files
+• Cloudflare Tunnel.
+A good option, but requires a Cloudflare account, custom domain, and YAML config files.

 Localport gives you a public URL for any local service with one command.
 No config files, no DNS, no exposed ports.